Lady Jane Lacey: Early life

-In 1953, Lady Jane was chosen as one of six aristocratic young ladies chosen to serve as maids of honour at the coronation of Elizabeth II at Westminster Abbey.
+In 1953, Lady Jane was one of six aristocratic young ladies chosen to serve as maids of honour for the coronation of Elizabeth II at Westminster Abbey.
 Her duties included carrying the Queen's train during the procession.
 The maids of honour all wore matching gowns by Norman Hartnell.
-Lady Jane, along with Lady Rosemary Spencer-Churchill, rode in a carriage with Lord Tryon, the Keeper of the Privy Purse, during the procession while the other maids of honour waited at the abbey.
+Lady Jane, along with Lady Rosemary Spencer-Churchill, rode in a carriage with Lord Tryon (the Keeper of the Privy Purse) during the procession while the other maids of honour waited at the abbey.

+Marriages and later life

-on 2 June 1965, Lady Jane married Anglo-Jewish developer Max Rayne.
-They had four children:
+On 2 June 1965, Lady Jane married Anglo-Jewish property developer Max Rayne.
+They had four children together.